danielscholl-osdu/indexer/docs/docs/IndexAugmenter.md

   implemented in the OSDU Data Definition pipeline to ensure that this reserved name does not appear as property in the `data` block.

+* When the policy `ExtractAllMatches` is applied, the `Index Augmenter` will aggregate the `unique` values from all matched sources to an array.
+The aggregated array could be large, especially when the relationship is `ParentToChildren`.
+There is a limitation on the size of the array that ElasticSearch processes.
+A record will fail to be indexed if its property with array type has more than 10,000 items.
+In order to balance the performance, the array size of the extended property should not be too large.
+From M25, if the array size of the extended property exceeds the pre-defined limit, the extended property will be removed and a message will be logged in the index of the record.
+The pre-defined limit is 2,000 by default.
+It can be overridden by the setting in the Application.properties, e.g. `augmenter.extended_list_value.max_size=5000`.

 ## Deployment